jmau111-org/iphone_security/README.md

 In other words, the phone can look at your face and skip your eyes!
 Apple calls that scanning "an additional level of security," but it seems critical.
 The scan might pass when you're sleeping...

 Never disable this setting if you plan to use Face ID.

+### Don't unlock with an Apple Watch

+Again, this feature is limited to the most recent models at the time of writing, but it seems hazardous in terms of security.

+Settings > Face ID & Passcode > Unlock with Apple Watch

+Users can unlock their iPhone with a connected Apple Watch.
+What a mess!
+There are so many credible scenarios where an attacker might leverage this feature.
+Just don't use it.

 ## iOS 16: a quick review